 It has never been easier to purchase property in Kolkata as an NRI.
 The government and the Reserve Bank of India have been working hard to make the rules and regulations more streamlined and easier to understand.
 Real estate in Kolkata has become a lucrative investment opportunity for Indians abroad.
 One of the most important things before investing in property in India is to understand the legal and financial requirements.

-Here are 7 things every NRI should keep in mind if you are thinking of buying flats in Kolkata:
+Here are 7 things every NRI should keep in mind if you are thinking of buying a property in Kolkata:

 As an NRI, you don’t need any special permission to buy property in Kolkata.
 The only catch is that payment to purchase property cannot be made in any foreign currency.
 It has to be made in Indian Rupee through funds that have been received in the country through normal banking channels via an NRI account.